krishaamer/green-filter-research/research/literature/investing.md

 In 2017 the Malmö city in Sweden released green bonds to finance a sustainable transition of the city (City of Malmö (2017))

-— Fake green bonds https://anthropocenefii.org/afii-aramco-replacement#530afaaa-13f9-4eaf-b5a4-a1276b85a2c6 ANTHROPOCENE FIXED INCOME INSTITUTE.
+— Aramco, Saudi Arabian public petroleum and natural gas company ‘Fake green bonds’ under scrutiny (Anthropocene Fixed Income Institute (AFII) (2022))

-“Sustainability-linked bonds let companies borrow cheaply if they meet environmental, social, and governance targets.
-A Bloomberg News analysis found those goals are weak”
+-   “Sustainability-linked bonds let companies borrow cheaply if they meet environmental, social, and governance targets.
+A Bloomberg News analysis found those goals are weak” (Priscila Azevedo Rocha et al. (2022))

-“So far, most ESG investing is in the stock market.
+-   “So far, most ESG investing is in the stock market.
 But the the \$22 trillion corporate bond market, where mature global companies such as Chanel go to borrow money from investors, has a particularly powerful role to play.
 Companies rely on debt much more than they do on stocks.”

-https://www.bloomberg.com/news/features/2022-10-04/ greenwashing-enters-a-22-trillion-debt-market-derailing-climate-goals?sref=nGTMC3WH
+(Priscila Azevedo Rocha et al. (2022))

 ## Countering Greenwashing {#countering-greenwashing}

 In the USA: *“If it’s easy to tell if milk is fat-free by just looking at the nutrition label, it might be time to make it easier to tell if “green” or “sustainable” funds are really what they say they are.”* says Gary Gensler, head of U.S. Securities and Exchange Commission.
 US Securities and Exchange Commission (2022)

-The European Unions has proposed legislation to counter greenwashing.
+-   The ESMA and EU has strengtened legislation to counter ESG greenwashing (Frances Schwartzkopff (2022)).

 Sustainability is fragmented.
 How can billions of people find greener alternatives and build closer relationships with sustainability-focused companies?
 Greenwashing is widespread, how can we feel trust, honesty, and transparency?
 A research project for designing a sustainable shopping, savings, and investing companion.